DEONSKY/ProjectManagementAppDoc/README.md

 - Documentation Files (Optional)
 - StoryPoint: Story point is a optional select field [Optional]
 - TimeProgress: TimeProgress is manual progress bar.
 It stores total minutes.
 But minutes will be formatted to datetime before show to user.
 It is alternative of story point
+- TaskRoleRequirements[]:  Describes which role required for executing task.
 - Labels: Selected labels form section or project based defined options.
 It is override with multiselect type
 - Status: Status of the task selected form section or project based defined options.
 It is select type
 - Type: Task type.
 Is task, issue, epic or event()